David Bellwood: Early life

 Bellwood was born in Huddersfield, Yorkshire, England.
 He graduated from the University of Bath in 1980, with Honours, having studied the effects of cyanide as an anaesthetic for reef fishes.
 He worked on North Sea inshore fishing trawlers and trained in taxonomy at the Natural History Museum in London, under zoologist Geoffrey Boxshall.

 Career

-Bellwood completed his PhD research at James Cook University in Townsville, Australia, where he studied parrotfishes from 1981-85.
+Bellwood completed his PhD research at James Cook University in Townsville, Australia, where he studied parrotfishes from 1981 to 1985.
 He subsequently undertook a one-year postdoctoral position at Silliman University in the Philippines.
 In 1988, Bellwood returned to James Cook University, first as a postdoctoral researcher with Howard Choat and then, in 1991, as a Lecturer.
 In 2004, he was promoted to a Personal Professorial Research Chair in Marine Biology, and then to Distinguished Professor in 2015, becoming an Australian Research Council Laureate Fellow in 2019.
 Bellwood's research interests are wide-ranging, and his work spans the "systematics, evolution, biogeography, biology and ecology of reef fishes from both tropical and temperate seas."
 Bellwood currently teaches ‘Reef fish evolution and ecology’ and ‘Marine biogeography’ at James Cook University.
 Since 1992, Bellwood has led the Reef Fish Research Lab at James Cook University.